xwizzard/wiiu-vc/README.md

-# wiiu-vc
+# Wii U Virtual Console and Game Injection Resources

-WiiU Virtual Console and Injection Resources
+Inspired by cucholix's repo, this is my personal spin on making a uniform collection of Wii U banner images for injection using gametdb.com resources.